 Still not convinced?
 Read this: 10 Reasons Why NFTs Will Change the World.

 Ok, so how do I become one?

-This is a really good time to ask yourself that question, because the market is growing nonstop, different blockchains are trying to climb to the top by offering better NFT services, and new platforms are appearing often too.
+This is a really good time to ask yourself that question because the market is growing nonstop, different blockchains are trying to climb to the top by offering better NFT services, and new platforms often appear.

 Whoever you are as a digital artist, there’s an NFT market out there that matches your profile perfectly.

-Each platform offers a slightly different process of registration; some will charge larger transaction costs than others.
+Each platform offers a slightly different registration process; some will charge higher transaction costs than others.
 In Foundation, you can find a complete guide to becoming a creator in that specific platform; in Nifty Gateway, you need to apply in order to sell a project as an NFT, and in KnownOrigin, you can choose three different ways of connecting for the first time.

 But in any platform you choose, don’t worry; the process will not be as technical and scary as it may sound at this point.
 Actually, creating NFTs can be straightforward enough.

 The digital piece that you want to transform into an NFT can be an illustration, a video, an animation, a comic, a meme, a sticker, etc.

 Once you’ve chosen what your first NFT will be, you can move on to creating a crypto wallet.
 With that wallet, you’ll be able to not only store and administer digital currency but also register on NFT marketplaces.